LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/bot-conversation-errors.md

 #### Description
 This happens if a chat conversation could not be closed by the bot.
 #### Reasons
-Usually this happens if the conversation was alreadx closed by the consumer in the meantime.
+Usually, this happens if the conversation was already closed by the consumer in the meantime.
 #### Solutions
 None.